Robot gripper tactile sensor guide

 Gripper evaluation checklist

-A commercial gripper page should not only list sensitivity.
-It should ask how the sensor survives real gripping: abrasion, replacement, cleaning, cable flex, protective skins, and jaw geometry.
+A gripper evaluation should not only list sensitivity.
+It must ask how the sensor survives real gripping: abrasion, replacement, cleaning, cable flex, protective skins, and jaw geometry.

 Teams should also check software.
 A sensor that produces a nice plot but cannot publish timestamped robot-ready data is not enough for production evaluation.